learn-compsci/mathematical-techniques/content/Unit 2.md

 ---
-hidden: "true"

-title: "Unit 2: Sets, Relations"
+title: "Unit 2: Introduction to Sets, Notations and Operations"
 ---

 This unit introduces the notion of sets and is for Week 5.
 The unit will introduce: